A so(2,2) extension of JT gravity via the Virasoro-Kac-Moody semidirect product: 2d JT Gravity as PSM/BF Theory

 The variation of the action with respect to $X$ and $A$ yields

 with Euler Lagrange equations (E.L)

 where ${D}_A$ denotes the covariant derivative with respect to the gauge connection $A$.
 The first equation implies that A is pure gauge

 with $g: \Sigma \to \text{SL}(2,\R)$, while the second equation states that the on-shell $X$ field is a stabilizer of $A$.
-The dynamics of the dilaton corresponds to an infinitesimal gauge transformation that preserves the form of $A$ along $X$ on-shell.
+As suggested in \eqref{EOMXA}, the dynamics of the dilaton corresponds to an infinitesimal gauge transformation that preserves the form of $A$ along $X$ on-shell.
 In particular, one can check that the boundary term in \eqref{psb} is such that the gauge invariance restricts to the gauge transformations that satisfy $\delta_g A|_{\partial \Sigma} =0$, which is exactly the equation of motion for the $X$ field when restricted at the boundary.
-The riparametrisation symmetry Diff$(S^1)$ is broken and this breaking is responsible for the rise of dynamical boundary degrees of freedom (see \cite{Origin} and references therein).
+The reparametrization symmetry Diff$(S^1)$ is broken and this breaking is responsible for the rise of dynamical boundary degrees of freedom (see \cite{Origin} and references therein).

-From the presence of the boundary terms in \eqref{var}, it is evident that a well-defined variational principle requires fixing the boundary values of the fields.
-However, this prevents any boundary dynamics.
-In order to reproduce the GHY term of JT gravity it is necessary to introduce an additional boundary term.
-The PSM framework provides a natural choice in this sense, consisting in the Casimir function $X^2$.\footnote{Any smooth function of $X^2$ is a Casimir function for the Poisson algebra $\mathcal{F}(\Sigma)$ with Poisson bracket \eqn{PT}, it being $\{X^2, -\}=0$ } Indeed, as a minimal model, one can write
+Now the presence of the boundary terms in \eqref{var} requires fixing the boundary values of the fields to have a well-defined variational principle.
+However, this choice would prevent any boundary dynamics.
+Alternatively, adding an extra boundary term allows for more general boundary conditions and preserves the variational principle.
+The PSM framework suggests a natural choice in this sense, consisting in the Casimir function $X^2$.\footnote{Any smooth function of $X^2$ is a Casimir function for the Poisson algebra $\mathcal{F}(\Sigma)$ with Poisson bracket \eqn{PT}, it being $\{X^2, -\}=0$ } Indeed one can write

 with $\dd u$ the integration measure over $\partial\Sigma$, with the condition that The presence of the extra boundary term in \eqref{boundcas} allows for more general boundary conditions and preserves the variational principle.
 The condition in \eqref{boundcond}, together with the fact that $A$ is pure gauge on-shell, and the required continuity of the fields at the boundary, leads to a boundary action which describes the dynamics of a particle on a group manifold, in this case on SL$(2,\R)$.
 Indeed, by continuing Eq. \eqn{puregauge} to the boundary, the on-shell boundary action reads\footnote{One might wonder why not to include the Casimir function directly in the bulk action.
 The reason, as explained in \cite{Strobl}, is that the addition of a Casimir term in the bulk would break the topological nature of the model, resulting in a theory which is equivalent to a Yang-Mills in the bulk, which is not what we want. }